bingch/ansible-tcpwrapper/README.md

 Example Playbook
 ----------------
 ---
-- name: Allow jumbox to ssh to all machines
+- name: Allow jumpbox to ssh to all machines
   hosts: all
   remote_user: root
   vars: